L04DB4L4NC3R/spotify-downloader/README.md

 # spotify-downloader
-Download songs and albums, or sync in to your favourite tunes
+Download songs, playlists and albums, or sync in to your favourite tunes

 ## Features